|

 This is another place where tannim

-clearly refers to dinosaurs, and preserves their association with water.
+clearly refers to dinosaur-like creatures, and preserves their association with water.

-Apocryphal addition to EstherLXX: “And behold, two great drakontes, both ready to battle…” These great creatures, which appear in a
+EstherLXX (in an apocryphal addition at the beginning of the book): “And behold, two great drakontes, both ready to battle…” These great creatures, which appear in a

 Rev. 12:3: “And another sign appeared in heaven: and